tukkek/tactical-hell/README.md

 Since WADs included in this repository are episode-length and finding the right settings takes playing multiple WADs fully, I will often test them on a lower difficulty (Not too rough).
 If I can beat the WAD on my first try, while playing fairly casually, then it is likely to be added to the archive.
 I also consider ending most levels with high health and a reasonable amount of surplus ammo to carry over to be a good sign that the WAD would also be Ironman-friendly on the default difficutly (Hurt me plenty).

-Aiming towards the "normal" difficulty should mean that there is a lot of leeway to both players of higher and lower skill ceiling that myself, with or without using the mods suggested above.
+Aiming towards the "normal" difficulty should mean that there is a lot of leeway to both players of higher and lower skill ceiling than myself, with or without using the mods suggested above.
 Since I cannot possibly find a balance that will please everyone at the same time, shooting for the middle and letting individual players find their own preferred difficulty setting seems like the next-best approach.

 ### Semi-permadeath approach